 Biggest needs: QB, OL, LB

-CG: Pittsburgh has ridden the Roethlisberger Train to what is almost certainly its final stop, without a clear answer at quarterback behind him.
+CG: Pittsburgh has ridden the Roethlisberger Train to its final stop, without a clear answer at quarterback behind him.
 It appears pickings will be relatively slim in free agency for a veteran option.
 The club's last first-round quarterback -- Roethlisberger himself -- worked out swimmingly.
 But it's time for another.

 Biggest needs: DT, OL, WR